MichalOpoka/ecfr/cfr/title-48-Federal-Acquisition-Regulations-System/chapter-2-Defense-Acquisition-Regulations-System-Department-Defense/subchapter-H-Clauses-Forms/part-252-Solicitation-Provisions-Contract-Clauses/subpart-252.2-Text-Provisions-Clauses/section-252.246-7008.md

 *Original manufacturer* means the original component manufacturer, the original equipment manufacturer, or the contract manufacturer.

 (b) *Selecting suppliers.* In accordance with section 818(c)(3) of the National Defense Authorization Act for Fiscal Year 2012 (Pub.
 L. 112-81), as amended by section 817 of the National Defense Authorization Act for Fiscal Year 2015 (Pub.
-L. 113-291), the Contractor shall -
+L. 113-291 and section 885 of the National Defense Authorization Act for Fiscal Year 2016 (Pub.
+L. 114-92)), the Contractor shall -

 (1) First obtain electronic parts that are in production by the original manufacturer or an authorized aftermarket manufacturer or currently available in stock from -